Vernon E. Jordan Jr., lawyer and D.C. political power broker, dies at 85

 He retained his position at Akin Gump — “I’m there every Friday,” he said — and continued to be a presence in Washington.

 Mr. Jordan’s first wife, the former Shirley Yarbrough, died of multiple sclerosis in 1985, after 26 years of marriage.
 The next year, he married Ann Dibble Cook, a onetime professor of social work at the University of Chicago.
-In addition to his wife, survivors include a daughter from his first marriage, Vickee Jordan Adams.
+In addition to his wife, survivors include a daughter from his first marriage, Vickee Jordan Adams, and two grandsons.

 During the 2008 presidential election, he supported Hillary Clinton over Obama, saying, “I’m too old to trade friendship for race.”